 It is at this point that you can consider getting external legal advice.
 If you choose to do this, it’s essential to work quickly.
 Whatsmore, you will need to raise your grievance with ACAS within 3 months of making your internal grievance with your employer.

-If you are taking action against an act of discrimination in the workplace, its important to consider exactly what you want the outcome of your complaint to be.
-For example, it could be legal action, compensation or getting your job back (if you have been dismissed).
+If you are taking action against discrimination in the workplace, it’s essential to consider the outcome of your complaint.
+For example, it could be legal action, compensation or getting your job back (if there is dismissal involved)

-To Michael’s surprise, his managers find Jack’s comments funny.
+To Michael’s surprise, his manager finds Jack’s comments funny.
 Whatsmore, in the following weeks, Michael finds that most of the team are now mocking the fact he is gay.
 They frequently laugh at him and call him names.

-Over time, Michael finds himself being isolated by his colleagues.
-He is not given as many tasks or responsibilities as he is usually given.
-He even finds that his shifts have been cut.
+Over time, Michael finds himself isolated by his colleagues.
+He doesn’t have as many tasks or responsibilities as usual.
+He even finds that his manager also cuts his shifts.
 Michael decides to raise his issue with his managers as an informal discussion.
 His managers assure him that there is nothing wrong, that he is being ridiculous and overreacting.
 His management team do not discuss the situation with Jack or the other colleagues.

 But the situation continues to worsen.
-Michael finds himself not being invited to training sessions and his manager even starts lagging behind on his payments.
-One day, Michael comes to work and his manager tells him that they’re going to have to let him go.
-Furthermore, when questioned, the manager simply replies that things aren’t working out and they don’t have a position for him anymore.
+Michael finds himself uninvited to training sessions, and his manager even starts lagging on his payments.
+One day, Michael comes to work, and his manager tells him that they are letting him go.
+Furthermore, when questioned, the manager replies that things aren’t working out and they don’t have a position for him anymore.

 After his dismissal, Michael is confused and angry.
-Subsequently, 4 months later, he decides to get in contact with a lawyer to see what his options are for challenging the decision.
+Subsequently, 4 months later, he decides to contact a lawyer to see what his options are for challenging the decision.

 The above case study is an example of unfair dismissal and is also an example of discrimination in the workplace.
-Michael did the right thing by discussing the girevance with his employer in the early stages.
-However, he failed to submit his grievance to ACAS before the 3 month period. this meant that legally there was nothing anyone could do to help him, even though he definitely had a valid case.
+Michael did the right thing by discussing the grievance with his employer in the early stages.
+However, he failed to submit his grievance to ACAS before the 3 months.
+This meant that legally there was nothing anyone could do to help him, even though he had a valid case.

 Discrimination in the Workplace: SPEAK UP

-It’s important to report any issues you have at work as soon as possible.
-Feeling like you are mistreated or discriminated against in the workplace is difficult and overwhelming.
-However, unfortunately, there are some really rigorous legislation’s in place.
-It makes reporting these things under immense time pressure.
+It’s essential to report any issues you have at work as soon as possible.
+Feeling like you are mistreated or discriminated against in the workplace is complicated and overwhelming.
+Unfortunately, there is some strict legislation in place that puts reporting these things under immense time pressure.

-If you are experiencing any kind of unfair treatment or discrimination at work, we encourage you to take grievance steps as soon as possible.
-For more information on your specific issue, take a look at our harassment, unfair dismissal, discrimination and employment disputes pages.
+If you are experiencing any unfair treatment or discrimination at work, we encourage you to take grievance steps as soon as possible.
+For more information on your specific issue, please take a look at our harassment, unfair dismissal, discrimination and employment disputes pages.